7 Best Split Rail Fence Gate Ideas

 Gate adornments such as scrolls, rings and finials are extra options.
 Although when set between rustic split rail fence may look out of place.

-Scalloped and arched tops are popular when using ornamental gates for a split rail fence gate.
+Scalloped and arched tops are popular when using ornamental gates for a split rail fences.
 They are lightweight and easy to operate.

 The vertical pickets do well for containing pets.
 However, ornamental gates are the most expensive of all the gate options.